TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 ![plot of chunk unnamed-chunk-4](logistic_regression-figure/unnamed-chunk-4-1.png)

-That's odds
+That's odds?
 ========================================================
 One reason to use the logit transformation is that is has a nice interpretation.

-- The part $p/1-p$ of the logit transformation are called the odds: the ratio of successes to failures
+- The part $p/ (1-p)$ of the transformation are called the odds: the ratio of successes to failures
 - Higher odds corresponds to a higher probability of success

 ***